DATA SCIENCE & ANALYTICS track in the Multidisciplinary MS program

 Data science and analytics (DSA) is a fast-growing discipline leading to excellent job opportunities in a variety of fields, including business, industry, health, government, and education.
-Students who enroll in this STEM-based DSA program will be guided to apply the degree curriculum towards their own career aspirations.
+Students who enroll in the multidisciplinary studies DSA track will be guided to create their best degree curriculum based on their own career aspirations.

-This curriculum includes courses covering the data science cycle of analysis using math, statistics, machine learning, database management, data visualization, programming, and business intelligence.
-All students will have applied and experiential learning opportunities and be required to complete an internship.
+The curriculum includes courses covering big data, statistics, machine learning, database management, data visualization, programming, and business intelligence.
+All students will have applied and experiential learning opportunities, be involved in research, and be required to complete an internship.

 The degree program is interdisciplinary in nature.
 Students will have the benefit of studying from experts in the respective fields in a coordinated curriculum.
 The DSA curriculum will be combined with business and communication courses allowing graduates to become leaders in their profession.